If you are in the process of buying a home, you may have heard the term, “zero lot line”, come up.

 Regulations decide whether a lot will be zoned for a zero lot line house or not.

-Often, housing developments and subdivisions will apply for waivers of setback rules (if they exist) so that zero lot line homes can be built.
+However, housing developments and subdivisions will sometimes apply for waivers of setback rules (if they exist) so that zero lot line homes can be built.

 7. How do you know if this kind of home is for you?